awsdocs/amazon-ec2-user-guide-windows/doc_source/Upgrading_PV_drivers.md

 **To upgrade Redhat drivers**

 1. Connect to your instance and log in as the local administrator\.
-For more information about connecting to your instance, see [Connecting to Your Windows Instance](connecting_to_windows_instance.md)\.
+For more information about connecting to your instance, see [Connecting to your Windows instance](connecting_to_windows_instance.md)\.

 1. In your instance, [download](https://s3.amazonaws.com/ec2-downloads-windows/Drivers/Citrix-Win_PV.zip) the Citrix PV upgrade package\.